 To me, that is part of my amends is living amends each day to focus on carrying the message in trying to help somebody else even when it might be inconvenient for me.
 Even when I’d rather do a live stream on a different topic.

-Today my amend is to reach out and to help anyone I might have no idea that I could help and be available to answer questions.
+Today my amend is to reach out and to help anyone I might have no idea if I could help and be available to answer questions.

-I’m thinking about making direct amends today is in AA Step 9.
-What has been the best result of this is repairing the relationships in my life with seeing the amends I need to make.
+I’m thinking about making direct amends today in AA Step 9.
+What has been the best result of this is repairing the relationships in my life by seeing the amends I need to make.

 After my 8th Step revealed, I start with myself that I need to be nice to myself and treat myself with decency.
 I’ve honestly been struggling with AA Step 9 today.